 As a salesman, I developed my own account list from nothing and, within a year, became the highest billing salesman in Jacksonville, Florida.
 I advanced to sales management in Jacksonville and was eventually hired by John Blair and Company, the national ad-sales representative firm, to work as a salesman in the Atlanta office.
 Following that experience I went to law school, graduating in 1979.

 After law school, I continued working in the radio industry, this time as a station manager.
 Eventually, after growing tired of moving up and down the dial and all over America, I started my own communications law firm.
 That was in 1982.
-Thirty years ago!
+Over thirty-five years ago!

 Today, I am exclusively practicing Radio/TV/FCC law.
 It’s all I do.
 I have represented clients in all fifty states.
 My practice is designed for the small to medium market broadcaster and entrepreneur.
 What separates my practice from others in this field is that I have actual radio experience.
 I’ve been behind the mic as a jock and as a newsman.
 I’ve been a salesman, a sales manager and a national “rep”, and I’ve been a station manager.
 Additionally, I have built several stations from scratch.
 I’ve also been a station owner.
 I have actual, practical experience in this industry.
 Not many communications attorneys can make this claim.